abdnh/anki-wiktionary/src/user_files/README.txt

-Your imported dictionaries are processsed and stored here in subfolders.
+Your imported dictionaries are processsed and stored here inside the "dictionaries" subfolder as SQLite databases.
-A file is generated for each dictionary entry, so the folders may contain a lot of files.